-Located in Downs, Kansas, Downs Care & Rehabilitation Center is the lone nursing home we found there.
-It looks like this is a fine facility.
-We gave it an overall grade of B, which is a respectable score.
-This place truly has plenty of good features.
-This place's strong report card was highlighted by its short-term care rating, which is addressed in the next section.
+Downs Care & Rehabilitation Center is a small nursing home in Downs, Kansas.
+It looks like this is a good facility.
+We awarded it an overall grade of B, which is a quality score.
+This place definitely has plenty working in its favor.
+This facility's impressive report card was highlighted by its nursing score, which you can find in the next section.

 Downs Care & Rehabilitation Center